Donna Frett-Gregory: Early life and education

-A native of St. Thomas and graduate of the Charlotte Amalie High School, Class of 1983.
-Donna obtained her MBA from Western Governors University, MPA from the University of the Virgin Islands and a BSBA from Morgan State University.
+Frett-Gregory was born on the island of St. Thomas to Jacob Augustus Frett and Iris Hobson.
+She grew up in Hospital Ground (Round De Field) neighborhood of Charlotte Amalie.
+In 1983, Frett-Gregory graduated from Charlotte Amalie High School and later obtained her MBA from Western Governors University, MPA from the University of the Virgin Islands and a BSBA from Morgan State University.
 She earned a certificate in senior executive leadership from Harvard University John F. Kennedy School of Government and holds an advanced government finance certification from the Government Finance Officers Association.